 We spent hours playing Marco Polo and floating on air mattresses.
 I remember the corny beach décor in the lobby and a stone seahorse statue in the front.
 As I recall, my younger brother climbed that seahorse once and fell hard.
 I think there were stitches involved, but I'm not sure.
 What I do not remember is anything about the rooms.
 Very little time was spent inside.

 The Sandpiper still exists, but it looks nothing like it once did.
 It is a multi-level complex which caters to the beer drinking, spring break crowd.
 Only the name and location is the same.
-This is what I found about 10 years ago, when I dared to stop by early morning, when the spring breakers were still sleeping.
+This is what I found almost 10 years ago, when I dared to stop by, early one morning.
+The spring breakers were still sleeping.
 Got to love that sea breeze... mixed with stale beer!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.